marcelauliano/MitoHiFi/README.md

-*The dissemination of high-quality long reads - such as PacBio HiFi - makes the assembly of high-quality mitogenome straight forward.
+*The dissemination of high-quality long reads - such as PacBio HiFi - makes the assembly of high-quality mitogenome straightforward.
 Because of the circular nature of the molecule, however, the mitocontig is usually assembled redundantly resulting in multiple-copy mitogenome-contigs.
-This pipeline was developed to finalise the assembly and annotation of the mitogenome.
+This pipeline was developed to finalize the assembly and annotation of the mitogenome.
 It will also dected different variants of the mitogenome present in your sample.
 At the end you are going to have all the variants assembled and annotated, and MitoHiFi.v2.2 is going to choose a final consensus sequence.
 In addtion, you will find an aligment of all the variants to facilitate your analysis of mitochondria heteroplasmy.*

 MitoHifi v2.2 will:

-(i) extract mito reads and assemble them with hifiasm (flag -r), or find the mito contigs among assembled contigs (flag -c)
-(ii) indentify and separate NUMTS from real mitocontigs
-(iii) generate a circularized, non-redudant and annotated version of all the mitochondria sequences present in your sample (iv) choose a final consensus as the final mitochondria representative
+(i) extract mito reads and assemble them with hifiasm (flag -r), or find the mito contigs among assembled contigs (flag -c) (ii) indentify and separate NUMTS from real mitocontigs (iii) generate a circularized, non-redudant and annotated version of all the mitochondria sequences present in your sample (iv) choose a final consensus as the final mitochondria representative